GDS Link Alternatives: What Lenders Should Evaluate Instead

 Provenir is GDS Link’s closest peer.
 Their platform is strong, their integrations are deep, and their decisioning logic is genuinely flexible.
 The fit profile is nearly identical: enterprise lenders with technical teams, multi-month implementation capacity, and budgets that accommodate six-figure annual contracts.

 If GDS Link didn’t make the shortlist for the wrong reasons (bad sales relationship, geography, a specific integration gap), Provenir is worth evaluating.
-If the issue was pricing and implementation overhead, Provenir has the same tradeoffs.
+If the issue was pricing, implementation overhead, or document handling, Provenir carries the same tradeoffs, and like GDS Link it expects clean data at the door rather than reading the raw paperwork.
 You’d be making a lateral move.

 CRIF

 CRIF operates differently from the other names on this list.
 They’re primarily a credit bureau and scoring vendor with a decisioning layer, not a pure decisioning platform.
-In the Philippines and across SEA, they have real bureau depth and established lender relationships.
+They have real bureau depth and established lender relationships across many markets.

 For lenders who want bundled scoring and decisioning from a single vendor, CRIF is worth a conversation.
 It’s also worth noting that we orchestrate CRIF scores inside Floowed’s decisioning flows.
 If you’re already using CRIF data and want to run your own policy logic on top of it without migrating away, our platform handles that.
-We don’t compete with scoring vendors; we bring any score into the canvas.
+We don’t compete with scoring vendors; we bring any score into the Decisioning Engine, absorbed unchanged.

 FICO